LATITUDE

 The Vin Santo di Montepulciano region features two primary soil types that contribute to its unique wines: tuffaceous-clay and sandy soils.
 Each type supports grape growth in distinct ways, imparting individual flavours to the wines.

 Vin Santo di Montepulciano gets its special taste from mixing different types of grapes.
-Here, you will not find your typical Cabernet Sauvignon, Sauvignon Blanc, Cabernet Franc or Pinot Noir grapes.
+In Vin Santo, you will not find your typical Cabernet Sauvignon, Sauvignon Blanc, Cabernet Franc or Pinot Noir grapes.
 Instead, the main ones are Grechetto, Malvasia, Trebbiano, and Sangiovese (a grape that is also widely used in table wines, known as Vino da Tavola in Italy).
-Each grape adds its own taste to make the wine unique.
+Each grape is previously dried using straw mats, and adds its own taste to make the wine unique.

 Visit places like Cantine Dei, Borgo Tre Rose, or Talosa - they're known for making great Vin Santo.

-You can visit the vineyards to see how they make the wine.
+You can visit the vineyards of Vin Santo di Montepulciano to learn how wine producers make this meditation wine.
 Try to come during harvest time for special festivals.

 Stay at a farm hotel (agriturismo) or a small hotel in the vineyards.
 You'll be right where they make the wine and can enjoy the beautiful views.